Charles de Gaulle: Prisoner

 De Gaulle spent 32 months in six different prisoner camps, but he spent most time in the Ingolstadt Fortress, where his treatment was satisfactory.

 In captivity, de Gaulle read German newspapers (he had learned German at school and spent a summer vacation in Germany) and gave talks on his view of the conflict to fellow prisoners.
 His patriotic fervour and confidence in victory earned him the nickname Le Connétable ("The Constable"), the title of the medieval commander-in-chief of the French army.
 In Ingolstadt were also journalist Remy Roure, who would eventually become a political ally of de Gaulle, and Mikhail Tukhachevsky, a future commander of the Red Army.
 De Gaulle became acquainted with Tukhachevsky, whose theories about a fast-moving, mechanized army closely resembled his.
 He also wrote his first book, Discorde chez l'ennemi (The Enemy's House Divided), analysing the divisions within the German forces.
 The book was published in 1924.

-Originally interned at Rosenberg Fortress, he was quickly moved to progressively higher-security facilities like Ingolstadt.
+Originally interned at Rosenberg Fortress, he was moved to progressively higher-security facilities like Ingolstadt.
 De Gaulle made five unsuccessful escape attempts, and was routinely punished with long periods of solitary confinement and the withdrawal of privileges such as newspapers and tobacco.
 He attempted escape by hiding in a laundry basket, digging a tunnel, digging through a wall, and even posing as a nurse.
 In letters to his parents, he constantly spoke of his frustration that the war was continuing without him.
 As the war neared its end, he grew depressed that he was playing no part in the victory, but he remained in captivity until the armistice.
 On 1 December 1918, three weeks later, he returned to his father's house in the Dordogne to be reunited with his three brothers, who had all also served in the army.